loisaidasam/adventofcode/2019/src/day19/README.txt

 In this example, the 10x10 square closest to the emitter that fits entirely within the tractor beam has been marked O. Within it, the point closest to the emitter (the only highlighted O) is at X=25, Y=20.

 Find the 100x100 square closest to the emitter that fits entirely within the tractor beam; within that square, find the point closest to the emitter.
 What value do you get if you take that point's X coordinate, multiply it by 10000, then add the point's Y coordinate?
 (In the example above, this would be 250020.)

+Your puzzle answer was 18651593.

+Both parts of this puzzle are complete!
+They provide two gold stars: **